TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/BestPractices.rst

 You should not run composer on your live webspace.
 You always should run composer on your local machine, so you can test if everything worked fine.
-After running your tests, you can deploy the :file:`vendor` and :file:`web` folder to your web server.
+After running your tests, you can deploy the :file:`vendor` and :file:`public` folder to your web server.

 To avoid conflicts between your local and your server's PHP version, you can define your server's PHP version in your :file:`composer.json` file